avaseduard/iShop-backend/README.md

 The backend of the iShop project.

-It uses Node.JS as a runtime environment, with Express.JS as a framework to handle the RESTful APIs.
-It leverages Firebase for authentication (both google and email plus password login).
-The database is stored in MongoDB and we use Mongoose to interact with it.
-Big files (pictures) ase saved in Cloudinary.
-The backend also takes care of the payment intent, as the website allows Stripe payments.
+The backend side is powered by Node.js, utilizing Express.js as the primary framework to handle RESTful APIs and streamline the server-side development process.
+Firebase is seamlessly integrated into the authentication system, providing secure user authentication through both Google and email/password login methods.

+The project's database functionality is supported by MongoDB, with Mongoose serving as the ODM (Object Data Modeling) tool to interact with MongoDB, ensuring efficient and structured data management.
+Cloudinary is employed for the storage of large files, particularly images, offering a scalable and reliable solution for handling media assets.

+In addition to user authentication, the backend takes care of payment processing using Stripe, ensuring secure and seamless transactions.
+The integration with Stripe includes managing payment intents, enabling the website to facilitate online payments effectively.